 9. Our Telenovelas

 The telenovela, or soap opera, is not unique to Mexico.
-Nor can I say with much confidence that we make the best ones.
-But what makes ours interesting is their unrealistically moral approach.
+Nor can I say with much confidence that we make the "best" ones.
+But what makes ours notable is their unrealistically moral approach.
 In other countries, the antagonist might be a little more nuanced, but in Mexico they reek of pure evil.
 From their red stilleto shoes all the way up to their black twirly mustache.
 And in contrast, the protagonist is so doe-eyed and innocent you can't help but roll your eyes; it's damn near satirical, but 100% earnest.
-And it's deliciously entertaining, no matter how much we know the two love interests will end up together, we smile and groan with every half-baked wrench that gets thrown in the gears.
+And it's deliciously entertaining! no matter how much we know the two love interests will end up together, we smile and groan with every half-baked wrench that gets thrown in the gears.
 So where's the video game story about romance, class, and right & wrong that straddles Poe's Law with the grace of a rugged TV ranchero?

 8. Our School life

-Our schoolgirls and boys are clad in the colorful and fun uniforms that Japan is probably better known for, but with the added bonus of scraped knees and dusty socks that come from the freedom of youth; I remember climbing trees in the park, going to festivals that spanned an entire street and snacking on roasted corn with friends while getting my skirt all muddied on the sidewalk.
-And instead of typewriters, giant PCs, and briefcases hauled around by sailor moon and friends in the 80s, We've now got flip phones, sparkly gel binders and an odd assortment of lost pens tucked away in our bookbags.
+Our schoolgirls and boys are clad in the colorful and fun uniforms that Japan is probably better known for, but with the added bonus of scraped knees and dusty socks that come from the freedom of youth in Mexico; I remember climbing trees in the park, going to festivals that spanned an entire street and snacking on roasted corn with friends while getting my skirt all muddied on the sidewalk.
+And instead of typewriters, giant PCs, and briefcases hauled around by sailor moon and friends in the 80s, We've now got flip phones, sparkly gel binders and an odd assortment of lost pens tucked away in our book bags.
 And the dating scene?
 Oh man.
 We've got love notes and literal love locks, a whole fence lined with Masterlocks and painted names of young promises.
 Public park benches where couples sneak kisses, actual secret paths where they hold hands and cut across rivers.
 There's so much for games to explore in Mexican youth.
-And so much to unpack from the unrealistic but still very watchable hit show "Rebelde"
+And so much to unpack from the unrealistic but still very watchable hit show "Rebelde" about said youth.

 7. Our Regional Artistry